-As stated in Section 2 the key driver for the compilation of environment tax estimates comes from the need of policy makers to assess the environmental impact of a certain tax, such as the reduction in pollution resulting from the introduction of a new tax, and importantly assess the proportion of overall tax burden that is environmental.
+The key driver for the compilation of environment tax estimates comes from the need of policy makers to assess the environmental impact of a certain tax, such as the reduction in pollution resulting from the introduction of a new tax, and importantly assess the proportion of overall tax burden that is environmental.
 This release provides key data within the overall framework of environment statistics that contributes to addressing these needs for Ireland.

-In the international context these data are needed to fulfil Ireland's requirements under EU Regulation (EU) 691/2011, specifically the 'module' on environment taxes.
+In the international context these data are needed to fulfil Ireland's requirements under EU Regulations (EU) 691/2011 and (EU) 538/2014, specifically the 'module' on environment taxes.
 This contributes to the development of a satellite account for the environment sector.
 The principal environment tax statistics are annual total taxes paid for Energy, Transport or Pollution and Resources uses in the state.